-On April 22, 2013 we will celebrate the 43rd Earth Day.
+On April 22nd we celebrate Earth Day.
 The first Earth Day was celebrated in 1970 which began the movement of individuals and groups expressing their interest and concern for living in a healthy and sustainable environment.
 We now celebrate Earth Day around the world.
 It has made adults, teens and children more mindful of their habits and of how even the smallest things can make a difference.

 Still unsure of how you can make simple changes that will make a impact?
 Here are some things that you can do alone or with your family to create a more sustainable life.
 Remember, even the simplest changes can make a huge difference.